-I have witnessed the anguish firsthand of those who needed to postpone retirement indefinitely, failed to meet goals, died before they broke even.
-No, I’ve studied their investing book choices that ignore the devastating impact of a human life as it collides with the time it takes to break even or get ahead financially.
+I had witnessed the anguish firsthand of those who needed to postpone retirement indefinitely, failed to meet goals, died before they broke even.
+I’ve studied their investing book choices that ignore the devastating impact of loss as it collides with the time it takes to break even or get ahead financially.

 So, no thanks.